ConsenSysMesh/live-libs/README.md

 ## Setting up your environment

-You will need to be connected to an Ethereum network (testrpc, morden, live, etc) when interacting with live-libs.
+You will need to be connected to an Ethereum network (testrpc, morden, mainnet, etc) when interacting with live-libs.
 Follow [these instructions](https://ethereum.gitbooks.io/frontier-guide/content/getting_a_client.html) to install an Ethereum node.
 The live-libs command line interface currently assumes that the Ethereum node's RPC interface is available via `localhost:8545`.

 ## Getting a library's information